Divisibility and Arithmetic Properties of a Class of Sparse Polynomials: Rational roots

 If $p_m(x)$ denotes the corresponding characteristic polynomial, then we have, along with their factorizations,

 To explain all this, we define the polynomials

-By expanding the right-hand side of \eqref{4a.3} with the binomial theorem and using, for instance, the congruence \eqref{3.5}, we see that $g_k(x)$ is a 2-Eisenstein polynomial for any $k\geq 0$, and is therefore irreducible over the rationals.
+By expanding the right-hand side of \eqref{4a.3} with the binomial theorem and using, for instance, the congruence \eqref{3.5}, we see that $g_k(x)$ is a 2-Eisenstein polynomial for any $k\geq 0$, by which we mean that it satisfies Eisenstein's criterion with the prime $p=2$; the polynomial is therefore irreducible over the rationals.
 There is also a close connection with cyclotomic polynomials; indeed, we can write

 and $g_0(x)=\Phi_1(x-1)$, where $\Phi_n(x)$ is the $n$th cyclotomic polynomial.
 This provides another proof of the fact that all $g_k(x)$ are irreducible.

 We are now ready to state the following result.